Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

-M2 Muscarinic Receptors (M2 mAChR) primarily couple to Gi/o proteins, which inhibit adenylate cyclase, leading to a decrease in cyclic AMP (cAMP) levels.
-This can modulate heart rate and other physiological processes.
+In more technical terms, M2 Muscarinic Receptors primarily couple to Gi/o proteins, which inhibit adenylate cyclase, leading to a decrease in cyclic AMP (cAMP) levels, which decreases heart rate and contractility (among other things).
 M2 receptors can also activate certain types of ion channels and trigger βγ-subunit signaling pathways.

 Functions of the Muscarinic Cholinergic M2 Receptor (M2-R)

-- Decreased Heart Rate (Negative Chronotropy): Activation of M2 receptors in the sinoatrial (SA) node slows down the heart rate.
+- Decreased Heart Rate (Negative Chronotropy): Activation of M2 receptors in the sinus node within the upper right chamber of the heart (right atrium) slows down the heart rate.

-- Decreased Atrioventricular (AV) Node Conduction (Negative Dromotropy): M2 receptor stimulation in the AV node slows the conduction of electrical impulses, increasing the time it takes for impulses to pass from the atria to the ventricles.
+- Decreased Atrioventricular (AV) Node Conduction (Negative Dromotropy): M2 receptor stimulation in the AV node of the heart slows the conduction of electrical impulses from the top chambers of the heart (the atria) to the lower chambers of the heart (the ventricles)

 - Reduced Contractility in Atria (Negative Inotropy): Activation can decrease the force of atrial contraction, though the effect on the ventricles is less pronounced.